Why NIO Stock Is Down Today

 Now what

+NIO's roughly 200 battery-swap stations have become a key part of its overall business strategy.
+Buyers of new NIOs can choose to buy the vehicle without a battery pack, which lowers the purchase price, and opt for a subscription to the battery-swap service, which gives NIO ongoing revenue after the vehicle sale.

+The new second-generation stations can handle more vehicles per day than NIO's current stations, and can complete the swap operation in less time than the roughly three minutes required at the current stations.
+The company hopes to have 500 of the new stations up and running in China by the end of this year.

-I don't think there's anything that longer-term NIO investors need to do right now.
-January sales were good, the company has plenty of cash on hand, there are new sedan models on the way, and investors can look forward to the company's fourth-quarter and full-year 2020 earnings report after the U.S. markets close on March 1.
+Auto investors can look forward to learning more about the new stations when NIO reports its fourth-quarter and full-year 2020 earnings after the U.S. markets close next Monday, March 1.

 10 stocks we like better than NIO Inc.